 Funding for SEND

 SEND is funded as an integral part of the school budget.
-It is planned for by the Executive Headteacher and Head of School supported by the Senior Leadership team and monitored by the Governing Body.
+It is planned for by the Headteacher supported by the Senior Leadership team and monitored by the Governing Body.

 Arrangements for considering complaints about SEND provision